-Posted by PKSD Law Firm on Aug 30, 2017 in Personal Injury News
+Posted by PKSD Law Firm on August 30, 2017 in Personal Injury

 The statute of limitations is the time limit in which a lawsuit must be filed.
 If this time limit expires, you will lose your right to bring a case against the at-fault party and recover compensation for your pain and suffering.

 Our Milwaukee personal injury lawyers can advise you of the deadlines that apply to your case through a free, no obligation consultation.
 We will also work diligently to help make sure your case is filed on time.
 However, it is important that you contact us as soon as possible.